Mitsui Fine Arts

 Enquire

-A Bear Catching a Crab portrays a bear at the moment of having caught a crab.
-With sparse yet masterful brushstrokes, Tetsuzan captures the simultaneous moment of the bear's fulfillment...
+A Bear Catching a Crab portrays a bear in the moment just as it hastily clasps its claws around a crab.
+With sparse yet masterful brushstrokes, Tetsuzan captures the bear's...

 Read more

-A Bear Catching a Crab portrays a bear at the moment of having caught a crab.
-With sparse yet masterful brushstrokes, Tetsuzan captures the simultaneous moment of the bear's fulfillment and its reaction to being caught in the act.
-While we can see the shocked reaction of the bear after it has been discovered, we can only imagine the surprise of the unlucky spectator who happened upon him.
+A Bear Catching a Crab portrays a bear in the moment just as it hastily clasps its claws around a crab.
+With sparse yet masterful brushstrokes, Tetsuzan captures the bear's simultaneous fulfillment from catching a crab, and its response to being caught in the act.
+While we can see the shocked reaction of the bear to its spectator, we can only imagine the surprise of the unlucky witness who happened upon him.
 In this split second moment, one can almost feel the stunned communication between bear and man.

 About the Artist: